morton-nd/morton-nd/README.md

 ### Encode/Decode Support
 - any number of dimensions (e.g. `2D, 3D, 4D ...
 ND`).
 - built-in support for up to 128-bit native results (`__uint128_t`).
 Unlimited using a user-supplied "big integer" class (not yet tested).
-- `constexpr` encode method, allowing Morton encodings to be expressed at compile-time.
-- `constexpr` decode method, allowing Morton decodings to be expressed at compile-time.
+- `constexpr` encoding and decoding, allowing Morton coding to be expressed at compile-time.

 ## Encoders and Decoders